 The information you give to your broker generally includes:

 The NASD Conduct Rule 2310 and the NYSE rule 405 both state that the broker should have “essential” or “reasonable” information about a client before making any investments for them, and that if they don’t have enough information about that client, they should use “reasonable efforts” or “due diligence” to get it.

 What Is Securities Fraud?

-It’s an attempt to manipulate the investment market in some illegal way and can be done by private investors, brokers, financial advisors or corporations.
+Securities fraud is an attempt to manipulate the investment market in some illegal way and can be done by private investors, brokers, financial advisors, or corporations.

 If you lose money on one of your investments, that doesn’t necessarily imply there was any fraudulent activity on your broker’s part.
 Nobody can read the future and clairvoyantly see what your best transactions should be at any given time.
 When we lose on the stock market, it’s usually because of trends and market conditions.

 However, there are clear ways that brokers can commit fraud with your investments.
 Examples of securities fraud include:

 If you have reason to think that something illegal was done with your investments, you have the right to file a lawsuit.
 We will go over some of these examples further in the following sections.